webdecero/webdecero-web-cms-laravel/README.md

 ### Edit config file filesystems.php

 Add path from Webcms disk in links array in file `config/filesystems.php`:
+*It is important not to modify the disk path for the webcms because it will affect its proper functioning.*

 ```php
 'links' => [